-Long-term memory is a mystery to cognitive psychologists because there seem to be no ends to the duration or capacity of it, however we can also lose long-term memories for no reason.
+Long-term memory is a mystery to cognitive psychologists because there seem to be no ends to the duration or capacity of it; however, we can also lose long-term memories for no reason.

-Implicit Memory (Procedural Knowledge)
+What Is Implicit Memory?
+(Procedural Knowledge)

 Implicit Memory is the knowledge based on previous experiences that we perform almost automatically and are difficult to share with others.
 We are usually not aware of this type of memory, instead our brains call upon it without using conscious thought.